venusau/CodSoft/README.md

 We would like to acknowledge and express gratitude to the following individuals and resources for their contributions and support during this internship:

-- [Mentor's Name] for their guidance and mentorship throughout the internship.
+ -Google, Geeks for Geeks(gfg) for their guidance and mentorship throughout the internship.

-Sure, here's the updated section with your contact information:

 ### Contact Information

 If you have any questions or need assistance, you can contact: